-Dartmouth College Fall 2022 Election Code
+Dartmouth College Fall 2023 Election Code

-- ROLE OF THE ELECTION PLANNING AND ADVISORY COMMITTEE (EPAC) -
+ROLE OF THE ELECTION PLANNING AND ADVISORY COMMITTEE (EPAC)

 The Election Planning and Advisory Committee ("EPAC") is a student-run committee formed each winter term to oversee campus-wide general elections.
 EPAC believes in and supports the philosophy that open, fair, and well-organized elections play an essential part in strengthening our community and student governance at Dartmouth College.
-EPAC strives to administer each election in accordance with the Dartmouth College Principles of Community.
+EPAC strives to administer each election in accordance with Dartmouth College's Principles of Community.
 Each year, EPAC is responsible for ensuring a fair election, setting a specific timeline for all official election events, publicizing the election and the process for becoming a candidate to all Dartmouth students, informing candidates of the election rules, adjudicating all campaign-related matters (including alleged campaign violations and clarifications to the Election Code), and publicizing the results of the campus-wide elections.
-EPAC will conduct the following elections for fall 2022:
+EPAC will conduct the following elections for fall 2023:

-• Class of 2026 House Senators (6 total)
+- Class of 2027 House Senators (6 total) - Class of 2024 East Wheelock Senator